Do you want to know what keyword difficulty is all about and how to analyze it so that you can rank your target keywords in the SERP very well?

 Based on RD numbers, keyword difficulty score is displayed which is between 1 and 100 along with the number of referring domains you would need to rank for the same keyword.

+Simply No!!
 Being said that, you cannot trust on the keyword difficulty metric of any SEO tool entirely.
 We always recommend doing some manual research after getting an idea from SEO tools.

 You can use the Keyword Golden Ratio (KGR) and Domain Authority (DA) of already ranking websites to determine the keyword competition manually.